Kray-G/kinx/doc/utility/repl.md

 ### Deleting a variable

-You can delete the registerred variable.
+You can delete the registered variable.
 It is a rare case to use this functionality, but sometimes it helps you.
 For example, there is a situation below.